StriderDunedain/api_final_yatube/README.md

  - `pip install -r requirements.txt`
 5. Change directory
  - `cd yatube_api`
+6. Make migrations
+ - `python manage.py migrate`
-6. Run server
+7. Run server
  - `python manage.py runserver`
-7. Enjoy making requests to our service :)
+8. Enjoy making requests to our service :)

 ## What this current-version API can do:
 1. Get (one or all), create, modify and delete posts and comments